rishimullur/lab-5-510/README.md

 # App Name

-This is a simple app that utilizes the Gemini API and Streamlit to perform various tasks.
+This is a simple streamlit app that utilizes the Gemini API and Streamlit to act as an AI resume helper.

 ## Installation